Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Factions and Societies/Library of the Cobalt Soul.md

 Under the enlightening scriptures of [[Ioun]], teachers, priests, and monks who have been drawn to the calling of truth and knowledge spend their lives training within the Library of the Cobalt Soul.
 Rather than a single physical building, the Library of the Cobalt Soul is a collective term for the universal knowledge and philosophies upheld by those who follow Ioun’s teachings.
 The Cobalt Soul is guided by a central belief that true strength is found in understanding the world around you.
 Despite their idealism, the pursuit of truth is hampered by the realities of life in the empire: politics, propaganda, and the dangers of the wilderness.

-The Cobalt Soul is based in [[Rexxentrum]] but operates throughout the empire and across the whole of Exandria.
+The Cobalt Soul is based in [[Rexxentrum]] but operates throughout the empire and across the whole of [[Exandria]].
 Temples to [[Ioun]] under the management of the Cobalt Soul act as massive libraries called archives, usually located in larger cities and cultural centers.
 Its members come from all walks of life and are expected to assist in the maintenance, organization, and protection of the archives.
 Its satellite archives collect artifacts and research information both historical and contemporary along the [[Menagerie Coast]] and in the distant lands of Tal’Dorei, [[Issylra]], and beyond.

 Archivists act as administrators at each Archive, delineating tasks, overseeing the training of new members, and even negotiating for or purchasing artifacts and records — often from those unaware of their true value.